 If you want to join student council or do an on-campus internship because you think it will be personally enriching, help you get involved, push you to learn more about what interests you, etc., then do it!
 If you want to do these things, however, because you think it will impress admissions and offset your poor GPA, then you’re better off spending more time in the library raising that GPA.

 Given two candidates with comparable GPAs and LSAT scores, yes, activities and internships are likely to provide an edge; however, these factors alone can not overcome a poor GPA or LSAT score.
 These pursuits are often very valuable for students, but that value is unlikely to be unlocked in the form of a law school admissions boost.

 Each student must figure out for him- or herself what is to be made of the undergraduate experience.
 More often than not, the decisions to be made entail multiple, sometimes opposing, motivations, each of which deserve their own personal and thoughtful consideration.
 But if we’re talking about what it takes to get into a top law school, then students should remember: there’s your GPA and your LSAT score, and then, far down the line, everything else.

-For more strategies on college admissions and the law school admissions process, click below:
+For more strategies on college admissions, click below: